 With more than 80% of global consumers shopping online ecommerce has become a (more than) trillion dollar industry – just in the past few years.
 And, with the recent boom in ecommerce stores, competition is steeper than it ever has been.
 There are absolutely zero signs of that slowing down.

 Whether you’re building a new ecommerce store or you’re getting ready to optimize, you need to know how to write a product description that sells.

-What is a good product description page?
+What does a good product description do for you?

 These 9 things are the elements of a good product description page.

 1 – Keywords